MicrosoftDocs/dynamics365smb-docs/financials/production-how-to-set-up-work-and-machine-centers.md

     |**Backward**|Automatic posting of planned run time and output quantity upon finishing the production order.|

 4. Repeat these steps on the **Posting** FastTab of the **Work Center** card.

+## Example - Different Machine Centers Assigned to a Work Center
+It is important to plan which capacities are to make up the total capacity when setting up the machine centers and work centers.

+If different machine centers (such as 210 Packing table 1, 310 Painting Cabin ...) are assigned to a work center, the consideration of the single capacities of the machine centers is significant because failure of one machine center can interrupt the entire process.
+The machine groups can be entered according to their capacity but may not be included in the planning.
+By deactivating the Consolidated Calendar field only the capacity of the work center but not the machine center is assigned in the planning.

+If, however, identical machine centers (such as 210 Packing table 1 and 220 Packing table 2) are combined in a work center, the consideration of the work center as a sum of the assigned machine centers is of interest.
+Therefore, the work center would be listed with zero capacity.
+By activating the Consolidated Calendar field, the common capacity is assigned to the work center.

+If capacities of work centers are to make no contribution to the total capacity, you can achieve this with efficiency = 0.

 ## See Also